Socrates (c. 469-399 BCE)

 The most likely reason for this trial is Socrates' close association with a number of men who had fallen out of political favor in Athens.
 But because an amnesty had been declared for political offenders, other charges had to be brought against him.
 Socrates was found guilty by a narrow margin and then sentenced to death.

 Plato's thought is mostly recorded in the form of dialogues that feature Socrates as the protagonist.
-Apparently, the Socratic dialogue was a small literary genre at the time: not just Plato, but many of Socrates' other students recorded philosophical debates in this form.
-Plato's dialogues can generally be classed into early, middle, and late periods.
-The early dialogues were written soon after Socrates' death, and in them we get the clearest picture of Socrates and Socratic philosophy.
+Apparently, the Socratic dialogue was a genre form at the time; not just Plato, but many of Socrates' other students recorded philosophical debates in this form.
+Plato's dialogues are generally classed into early, middle, and late periods.
+The early dialogues—including Euthyphro—were written shortly after Socrates' death, and in them we get the clearest picture of Socrates and Socratic philosophy.
 As Plato matured, however, he developed an increasingly distinct voice and philosophical outlook.
-The figure of Socrates in these middle and late dialogues (The Republic and Phaedo are two exemplary works of the more mature Plato) becomes more of a mouthpiece for Plato's own views.
+The figure of Socrates in the middle and late dialogues (for example, The Republic and Phaedo) is more of a mouthpiece for Plato's own views.